Cyphrme/Coze/README.md

 `{"head":{...},"pay":{...}}`.

 We do not foresee prudence in optimizing for long messages.
-If early knowledge of standard fields is critical for application performance, we suggest encapsulating all non-standard fields in "~", the last ASCII character.
-For
+If early knowledge of Coze standard fields is critical for application performance, we suggest encapsulating all non-standard fields in "~", the last ASCII character.
+We've dubbed this a "tilde encapsulated payload".
+For example:
-example:

 ```
  "head": {